 It must be assembled, but it’s pretty easy to put together.
 It’s made up of wood shelves held together by a framework of hollow square wood supports reinforced by metal rods.

 As long as you pay attention to which part goes where (there are similar pieces of different sizes), you should have no problem putting the Spinstand together.
 The only tools you need are the included Allen wrench to tighten everything up plus a screwdriver to put on the headphone hanger and anti-tip strap.

 I already went over how amazed I was over the Spinbase’s IsoGroove technology, but I was just as amazed over the 270º soundstage.
 When I first listened to it, I couldn’t believe how wide the “sweet spot” was with this speaker!

-For the whole first album, I just walked side to side in front of it, trying to understand the stereo image stayed stable no matter where I stood!
+For the whole first album, I just walked side to side in front of it, trying to understand how the stereo image remained stable no matter where I stood!
 You can darn near stand off to one side and get a full stereo image.
 The soundstage is also ridiculously wide compared to how wide the enclosure is.

 In the marketing materials, they say, “Its clarity and output levels match the performance of small bookshelf speakers,” and I can vouch for that.
 The way they leverage the two tweeters and two woofers with their Class D amplification is nothing short of remarkable.

 I listened to Roberta Flack’s “First Take” album on the Spindeck/Spinbase combo, and I loved the nice bass weight, the relative lack of coloration in the mids, and the surprisingly smooth treble (even though it’s rolled off some).
 This system isn’t the last word in detail or bass extension, but there are more of each than what you would expect from this small enclosure.

 Roberta’s vocal was soft with the emotion you want to hear, and the bass guitar plucks were deep.
 The Spinbase/SpinDeck combo oozes musical enjoyment.